God's Forgiveness and Restoration

 Even though we are no longer slaves of sin, we can see from the Scriptures that many times we will find ourselves struggling against sin.
 Paul taught about the ongoing struggle against sin that every believer will experience as he revealed his own struggle in Romans 7:7-25.

 James also understood the believer’s struggle against temptation and sin, and he gave us this exhortation: “Submit therefore to God.
 Resist the devil and he will flee from you.”
 (James 4:7-10, emphasis added).
 Teaching along these same lines, the Apostle Peter also wrote of the believer’s struggle against temptation and sin when he gave us this exhortation: “Be of sober spirit, be on the alert.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
 But resist him, firm in your faith, knowing that the same experiences of suffering are being accomplished by your brethren who are in the world.”
 (1 Peter 5:8-9, emphasis added).
-So both James and Peter exhorted believers to continue to resist the temptations of the devil.
+So, both James and Peter exhorted believers to steadfastly resist the temptations of the devil.

 Though God does allow both believers and unbelievers to be tempted, He Himself tempts no one.
 James made this clear when he wrote: “Let no one say when he is tempted, ‘I am being tempted by God’; for God cannot be tempted by evil, and He Himself does not tempt anyone.
 But each one is tempted when he is carried away and enticed by his own lust.
 Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death.”
 (James 1:13-15).